Joey Fatone: Presenting

 In February 2014, Fatone made an appearance on the hidden camera show Impractical Jokers, standing in for show regular Brian Quinn, during a challenge.
 He made repeat appearances on the show as host or featured guest in a number of specials, including a 2017 episode based at his Orlando hot dog restaurant, Fat One's.
 Fatone is the permanent host of the spin-off series Impractical Jokers: After Party and he made a cameo in Impractical Jokers: The Movie in 2020.
+In 2024, Fatone was the celebrity guest on the show and filled in as the "fourth joker" for the episode, meaning he was eligible to lose a challenge and was subjected to a punishment consisting of a series of the Jokers' past punishments.

 Fatone portrayed "Rabbit" on the first season of the singing competition show The Masked Singer, tying with Rumer Willis as "Lion" for fourth place overall.
 Currently he is presenter of the game show Common Knowledge, which premiered on January 14, 2019, on the Game Show Network.
 In 2021 he served as a panelist on the Irish talent show Last Singer Standing.

 Dancing with the Stars

 On February 1, 2007, the ABC television network announced that Fatone would participate in season 4 of the American version of Dancing with the Stars, which debuted March 19, 2007.
 He ended up placing second, losing the mirror ball to Apolo Anton Ohno and Julianne Hough.
 He competed with professional partner Kym Johnson.
 Fatone participated in the 15th season of Dancing with the Stars for a second chance to win a mirror ball trophy, again dancing with Kym Johnson.
 They were the second couple eliminated.
 He later returned in season 27 during Trio Week as a trio partner to John Schneider and Emma Slater.

 In February 2013, Fatone appeared on Holland America Line's "Dancing with the Stars at Sea", aboard the MS Eurodam.
 He returned to Dancing with the Stars at Sea on Holland America Line's MS Nieuw Amsterdam in January 2014.
 He was paired with Lacey Schwimmer and appeared alongside Mark Ballas, Sabrina Bryan, and a dance ensemble.
-Unlike the TV show, this was not a competition and there were no eliminations.
+Unlike the TV show, this was not a competition, and there were no eliminations.

+Restaurants

+Fatone is co-owners with Joe Mulvihill of the Fat One's Hot Dogs & Italian Ice restaurant in Orlando.
+It originally opened in 2016 at The Florida Mall, before it opened as a food truck in 2018.
+The restaurant is currently located at Universal CityWalk at Universal Studios Florida as of September 2026.